ladybug-tools/spider/gbxml-viewer/r14/gv-set-settings/README.md

 ## Concept

-* Update a number of parameters to control the display and rendering of the gbXML file as a 3D model.
+* Update a number of parameters to control the display and rendering of the gbXML file as a 3D model
-* Viewing gbXML data in 3D gives you a lot more options for displaying gbXML elements using informative methods.
+* Viewing gbXML data in 3D gives you a lot more options for displaying gbXML elements using informative methods
 * Update the materials and colors for surfaces
 	- Choosing random colors helps you identify how a wall might be composed of multiple gbXML surfaces
 	- Choosing a solid shade helps you see shadows better